A primer on optimal transport for causal inference with observational data: The foundation: structural models, counterfactuals, and the monotone rearrangement

 \mbox{}\\ The connection to optimal transport comes from the fact that the identification argument \eqref{eq:matzkin_argument} implies that $g(x,\cdot)$ is the \emph{monotone rearrangement} between the unobservable $F_U$ and the observable $F_{Y|X=x}$ for $P_X$-almost every $x$.
 That is, $g$ is the solution to the Monge problem \eqref{eq:monge} transporting $P_U$ to $P_{Y|X=x}$ for any symmetric convex cost function $c(|u-y|)$, which exists if $P_U$ does not have atoms (that is, gives positive mass to single points) \citep{villani2021topics}.

 The monotone rearrangement $g(x,\cdot)$ takes the form

 where \(F^{-1}_Z(q) = \inf\left\{z\in\mathbb{R}: F_Z(z)\geq q\right\} \) is the quantile function of the random variable $Z$.
 It is an optimal transport map in the sense of Monge \eqref{eq:monge}, because (for fixed $x$) it maps every point $u$ in the support of $P_U$ to a point $y= T(u) = g(x,u)$ in the support of $P_{Y|X=x}$.
 Moreover, it is \emph{measure preserving}, meaning that the preimage of a measurable subset $B$ in the support of $Y|X=x$ gets mapped to a subset $A = T^{-1}(B)$ in the support of $U$ that has the same measure.
 Importantly, the monotonicity requirement makes this map the unique measure- and order preserving transformation, as depicted in Figure \ref{fig:monotone_rearrangement}.
+Note that measure-preservation is a consequence of the structural model $Y=g(X,U)$; any valid $g(x,\cdot)$ must push $P_U$ forward to $P_{Y|X=x}$.
+There are infinitely many such maps in general.
+It is the additional order-preservation of the monotone rearrangement that pins down $g$ uniquely and is thus the identifying assumption.

 In this case, the monotonicity assumption for identification can be rephrased as: suppose $U$ is a univariate index accounting for the heterogeneity of the system in question and assume that the causal mechanism captured by $g(x,u)$ is such that for each hypothetical state $u$ of the system, the counterfactual outcome $Y(x)$ is created as the optimal transport coupling induced by a convex cost function.
 Then if the treatment is exogenous (i.e., $X\perp U$), the causal mechanism is the solution to the optimal transport problem with convex symmetric cost.